sillydan1/graphedit/README.md

    - [ ] Protobuf specification (that way, you are language agnostic)
    - [ ] Implement `IDap` / `IDapEngine` interfaces
  - [ ] Release `v1.3.0`
+ - [ ] Add plugin API and [LuaJava](https://github.com/gudzpoz/luajava/tree/main)
+   - [ ] Rewrite the default "plugins" as a lua plugin.
+This will simplify the codebase tremendously
+ - [ ] Release `v2.0.0`

 ## Default
 A set of default presentations, viewmodel and model objects to be injected as an example project